TerrenceHo/git-workflow/README.md

 # A Successful Git Workflow for Teams

+_Note that this tutorial assumes you have a general understanding of version control and basic knowledge of using git.
+For an introduction to git and an overview of essential git commands, check out this wiki_

-Here at UCLA DevX, individual developers work on small teams, pushing commits to shared projects.
+At UCLA DevX, individual developers work on small teams, pushing commits to shared projects.
 Here we describe a workflow that has proven to work well for all our teams, and we heavily encourage you and your teams to adopt it.
-This workflow details how to manage a code repository so that development is quick, production releases are simple, and fewer code conflicts are possible (less chance of leaving the git repository in a hard-to-salvage-state-that-requires-git-magic.)
+This workflow details how to manage a code repository for quick development, simple production releases, and fewer code coflicts (less chance of leaving the git repository in a hard-to-salvage-state-that-requires-git-magic).

-_Note that this tutorial assumes you have a general understanding of version control and basic knowledge of using git_.

 ### Github/Central Repository
 Although Git was developed to be a decentralized version control system, common usage has devolved to being a centralized version control system.
 For the rest of the article, we refer to _origin_ as the central repository where a member can clone the repository, commit changes, and push code.
 For many, GitHub is this central repository.